-participants reported being 'very interested' in a career in astronomy following the camp, up from 22% before participants reported being 'very interested' in a career in engineering following the camp, up from 6% before
+participants reported being 'very interested' in a career in astronomy following the camp, up from 22% the previous year.

+participants reported being 'very interested' in a career in engineering following the camp, up from 6% the previous year.

 Based on 2023 participants